Skip to content

 }

-The global entity is created automatically during world initialization — there is no AddEntity call or EntityInitializer to set values.
-Because of this, all fields in a global template must have explicit default values.
+The global entity is created automatically during world initialization — there is no AddEntity or EntityInitializer.
+For this reason, all fields in a global template must have explicit default values.